 A Stucco House

 We owned a stucco townhouse for 4 years before we decided to move.
 We listed our house around September 2015 and accepted a full price offer around November.
 We went under contract and he had the inspection.
-This was the first step to a very painful journey.
 The inspector had a FLIR infrared camera that is useful in detecting moisture behind walls.
 He noted that he saw moisture behind the stucco and recommended that the buyer have a stucco inspection.

 A Stucco Inspection

 Here is what happens in a stucco inspection:

 - An inspector comes out and visually looks at the property for various signs of damage on the exterior.
 Things like stains on the surface, small cracks in the stucco, or pieces of wood debris on the ground

 - Then they drill 1/8” holes in many different places throughout the stucco and feel how much resistance they get from the wood underneath.